mantidproject/mantid/docs/source/release/v6.0.0/muon.rst

 - Fixed a bug where editing constraints would result in a crash.
 - Fixed a bug where global parameter values would reset when changing the displayed dataset.
 - Fixed a crash when adding the DynamicKuboToyabe function on the fitting tab of Muon Analysis.
+- Fixed an error caused by switching to Simultaneous fitting when TF Asymmetry mode is ticked.
+- Fixed an error caused by switching between the Run and Group/Pair selection when TF Asymmetry mode is ticked.

 ALC
 ---